Cray-HPE/docs-csm/upgrade/1.0/README.md

 For each storage node in the cluster, start by following the steps:

 `/usr/share/doc/csm/upgrade/1.0/scripts/upgrade/ncn-upgrade-ceph-nodes.sh ncn-s001` <==== ncn-s001, ncn-s002, ncn-s003
+> NOTE: follow output of above script carefully.
+The script will pause for manual interaction

- Note that these steps should be performed on one storage node at a time.
+> Note that these steps should be performed on one storage node at a time.

 #### Stage 3.
 Kubernetes Upgrade from 1.18.6 to 1.19.9

 1. For each master node in the cluster (exclude m001), again follow the steps:

 `/usr/share/doc/csm/upgrade/1.0/scripts/upgrade/ncn-upgrade-k8s-master.sh ncn-m002` <==== ncn-m002, ncn-m003
+> NOTE: follow output of above script carefully.
+The script will pause for manual interaction

 2. For each worker node in the cluster, also follow the steps:

 `/usr/share/doc/csm/upgrade/1.0/scripts/upgrade/ncn-upgrade-k8s-worker.sh ncn-w002` <==== ncn-w002, ncn-w003, ncn-w001
+> NOTE: follow output of above script carefully.
+The script will pause for manual interaction

 3. For master 001, follow the steps: